-Joseph Reimer is an Associate Professor in Jewish Education who splits his teaching and advising time between the Education and Hornstein Programs.
+Joseph Reimer is an Associate Professor in Jewish Education who splits his teaching and advising time between the Hornstein Program and the Education Program.
 He also serves as faculty advisor to the Office for High School Programs at Brandeis.

 Trained at Harvard as a developmental psychologist, he currently focuses his research on experiential Jewish learning, Jewish camping, and the professional development of educators.